oleksiikolomiietssnapp/RecipeGenerator/README.md

 An iOS application built with SwiftUI that uses a local AI model to generate personalized recipes from a list of ingredients.

-## 🎬 Demo

-*A video showcasing the app in action will be added here soon.*

 ## 🌟 Features

 *   **AI-Powered Recipes:** Enter the ingredients you have, and the app will generate a complete recipe for you.